If you read our article yesterday from Dan White, you will know that all this week My Family, Our Needs is encouraging SEND Dads to speak up.

 Pressures on our marriage

 For a long time, I think I thought life would get easier the older Freddie got.
-Eventually, I realised I’d retained this mentality I started with at the outset of problems being identified with the pregnancy.
-I kept being positive and tried to be as supportive as possible for Aimée to keep us all moving forward.
+I realised eventually that I had retained the mentality I started with at the outset of problems being identified with the pregnancy.
+Trying to stay positive, and be as supportive as possible for Aimée to keep us all moving forward.
 I guess I don’t talk about my feelings as much as should.

 A realisation of the situation I was in occurred to me about a year and a half ago.
 This led to me breaking down for about an hour and just letting a lot of emotion out.
 I’d say it probably scared me as much as it did Aimée, who has been asking me to go for counselling ever since.
 It’s not something I am keen to do at the moment but never say never.
 I guess I try and talk a bit to friends who have a grasp of my situation, that also have their own issues on which I hope I can give some constructive support for.